Crossing Bayabas National High School: Mrs. Lily D. Tongcaling

-The construction of school buildings under the supervision of Tongcaling, the first school principal, who had spent 16 years in the management of the school; and has undergone massive improvements in terms of physical and human resources.
+The construction of school buildings under the supervision of Tongcaling, the first school principal, who had spent 16 years in the management of the school, has undergone massive improvements in terms of physical and human resources.
 When she assumed the school leadership in 1997, the school had not more than 20 wooden classrooms were constructed to address the growing number of students.
-Several teachers were also hired to cater the increasing school population.
+Several teachers were also hired to cater to the increasing school population.

 Before Tongcaling transferred to another station in 2012, she worked on the requirements for the construction of a three-storey building.

 Mrs. Evelyn E. Magno

 On August 15, 2012, the school was under new leadership when Magno took the management.
-During her active and dynamic leadership, the school opened opportunities to those working youth who wish to pursue their secondary education by offering the Sunday High School Program.
+During her active and dynamic leadership, the school opened opportunities to working youth who wish to pursue their secondary education by offering the Sunday High School Program.
 Several developments have taken place during her administration.
 The two-storey wooden structure was demolished and replaced with a concrete three-storey classroom building.
-The installations of Closed-circuit Television (CCTV) cameras and the school's paging system have significantly contributed to the improvements of school's service to its clients.
+The installation of Closed-circuit Television (CCTV) cameras and the school's paging system have significantly contributed to the improvements of the school's service to its clients.
 Several teachers were also hired during her leadership.

 Dr. Johnito O. Galan

 When Magno transferred to another station in 2014, Galan assumed the administration of the school.
 He strengthened the implementation of the Solid Waste Management Act (Republic Act No. 9003).
 Under his supervision, the school acquired an electrical laboratory funded by the Davao Light and Power Company.
 This is in preparation for the school's TechVoc offering when the K to 12 Senior High School Curriculum will be implemented.
-New constructions were also done during his leadership; new covered court was built and the canteen was renovated.
+New constructions were also done during his leadership; a new covered court was built, and the canteen was renovated.

-Adding to existing programs of the school, Dr. Galan institutionalized the implementation of Special Education Program to accommodate students with special learning needs.
-The Special Program in Sports and the Special Program in Arts was also implemented.
-During his leadership, he obtained the support from the School Governing Council and the PTA to the approval of No Lunch Out Policy.
+Building on the school's existing programs, Dr. Galan institutionalized the implementation of a Special Education Program to accommodate students with special learning needs.
+The Special Program in Sports and the Special Program in Arts were also implemented.
+During his leadership, he obtained the support from the School Governing Council and the PTA for the approval of No Lunch Out Policy.

 Mrs. Maria Luisa L. Telabangco

-When Telabangco was appointed with the school supervision, she established the school’s Gallery Room and Teen Center from March 2017 to June 2017.
+When Telabangco was appointed to the school supervision, she established the school’s Gallery Room and Teen Center from March 2017 to June 2017.

 Mrs. Segundina C. Ramos

-At present, the school is managed by Mrs. Segundina C. Ramos.
+From the 2017 to 2025 school years, Crossing Bayabas National High School thrived under the dynamic leadership of Mrs. Segundina C. Ramos.
+Her administration was marked by dedication, innovation, and a strong commitment to excellence.
+During her tenure, the school successfully met its goals, particularly in the effective implementation of the K to 12 Program, the Special Education Curriculum (SEC), the Basic Education Curriculum (BEC), and the Alternative Learning System (ALS) for junior high school learners.

+Dr. Leah M. Paña

+As of the beginning of the school year 2025-2026, Dr. Leah M. Paña is now in charge of the school.